 In Greek mythology, Haemus was a son of Boreas and Oreithyia.
 He married Rhodope and by her had a son, Hebrus.
 He and his wife presumed to assume the names of Zeus and Hera and were turned into mountains for their insolence.

 Harmonia was the daughter of Ares and Aphrodite.
 She married Cadmus.
 At the wedding she was given a necklace made by Hephaestus which conferred irresistible beauty upon the wearer.
-For more info Click here.
+For more information on Harmonia you can click the link.

 In Greek mythology, Hebrus was a river god.
 He was the son of Haemus and Rhodope.